 So, if you are more of a DIY dog owner, check out our favorite products and some helpful tips to keep your Great Dane’s nails in great shape!

-Our Favorite Great Dane Nail Clippers
+My Favorite Great Dane Nail Clippers

 There are so many different types of products on the market.
 Some have great reviews and reputations, and others are only cheap imitations.
-However, our favorite nail clippers for Great Danes are the GoPets Nail Clippers.
+However, my favorite nail clippers for Great Danes are the GoPets Nail Clippers.

 Marketed as an option for both dogs and cats, the